imbingz/portfolios/README.md

 ### This website uses HTML5, CSS3 and Bootstrap4
 * It is optimized for SEO and ARIA accessibility
-* It is optimized for different devices such as mobile, tablet, and desktop.
+* It is responsive to different screen sizes of devices such as mobile, tablet, and desktop.
 * It is NOT optimized for extreme large screens such as Apple iMac 27

 ### Link to the Website